httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 1. The client certificate is be placed in the `Client-Cert` header field of the dispatched request as defined in {{header}}.
-1. Any occurrence of the `Client-Cert` header in the original incoming request MUST be removed or overwritten before forwarding the request.
-An incoming request that has a `Client-Cert` header MAY be rejected with an HTTP 400 response.
+1. Any occurrence of the `Client-Cert` header field in the original incoming request MUST be removed or overwritten before forwarding the request.
+An incoming request that has a `Client-Cert` header field MAY be rejected with an HTTP 400 response.

 Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences `Client-Cert` header field prior to dispatching the request to the backend server.

-Backend origin servers may then use the `Client-Cert` header of the request to determine if the connection from the client to the TTRP was mutually-authenticated and, if so, the certificate thereby presented by the client.
+Backend origin servers may then use the `Client-Cert` header field of the request to determine if the connection from the client to the TTRP was mutually-authenticated and, if so, the certificate thereby presented by the client.

-Forward proxies and other intermediaries MUST NOT add the `Client-Cert` header to requests, or modify an existing `Client-Cert` header.
-Similarly, clients MUST NOT employ the `Client-Cert` header in requests.
+Forward proxies and other intermediaries MUST NOT add the `Client-Cert` header field to requests, or modify an existing `Client-Cert` header field.
+Similarly, clients MUST NOT employ the `Client-Cert` header field in requests.

-A server that receives a request with a `Client-Cert` header value that it considers to be too large can respond with an HTTP 431 status code per Section 5 of {{?RFC6585}}.
+A server that receives a request with a `Client-Cert` header field value that it considers to be too large can respond with an HTTP 431 status code per Section 5 of {{?RFC6585}}.

 # Security Considerations {#sec}

-The header described herein enable a TTRP and backend or origin server to function together as though, from the client's perspective, they are a single logical server side deployment of HTTPS over a mutually-authenticated TLS connection.
-Use of the `Client-Cert` header outside that intended use case, however, may undermine the protections afforded by TLS client certificate authentication.
-Therefore steps MUST be taken to prevent unintended use, both in sending the header and in relying on its value.
+The header field described herein enable a TTRP and backend or origin server to function together as though, from the client's perspective, they are a single logical server side deployment of HTTPS over a mutually-authenticated TLS connection.
+Use of the `Client-Cert` header field outside that intended use case, however, may undermine the protections afforded by TLS client certificate authentication.
+Therefore steps MUST be taken to prevent unintended use, both in sending the header field and in relying on its value.

-Producing and consuming the `Client-Cert` header SHOULD be a configurable option, respectively, in a TTRP and backend server (or individual application in that server).
-The default configuration for both should be to not use the `Client-Cert` header thus requiring an "opt-in" to the functionality.
+Producing and consuming the `Client-Cert` header field SHOULD be a configurable option, respectively, in a TTRP and backend server (or individual application in that server).
+The default configuration for both should be to not use the `Client-Cert` header field thus requiring an "opt-in" to the functionality.

-In order to prevent header injection, backend servers MUST only accept the `Client-Cert` header from a trusted TTRP (or other proxy in a trusted path from the TTRP).
-A TTRP MUST sanitize the incoming request before forwarding it on by removing or overwriting any existing instances of the header.
-Otherwise arbitrary clients can control the header value as seen and used by the backend server.
-It is important to note that neglecting to prevent header injection does not "fail safe" in that the nominal functionality will still work as expected even when malicious actions are possible.
-As such, extra care is recommended in ensuring that proper header sanitation is in place.
+In order to prevent field injection, backend servers MUST only accept the `Client-Cert` header field from a trusted TTRP (or other proxy in a trusted path from the TTRP).
+A TTRP MUST sanitize the incoming request before forwarding it on by removing or overwriting any existing instances of the field.
+Otherwise arbitrary clients can control the field value as seen and used by the backend server.
+It is important to note that neglecting to prevent field injection does not "fail safe" in that the nominal functionality will still work as expected even when malicious actions are possible.
+As such, extra care is recommended in ensuring that proper field sanitation is in place.

 The communication between a TTRP and backend server needs to be secured against eavesdropping and modification by unintended parties.